 No update was provided.

-NB: Information from Fraser Macdonald identified last month - ‘However Puck’s Glen is likely to remain at least partially closed for a while.
+NB: Information from Fraser Macdonald as identified last month - ‘However Puck’s Glen is likely to remain at least partially closed for a while.
 Kilmun Arboretum will take a fair bit of clearing, but nothing too technical.’

 Strone Primary School and Strone Primary Parent Council